-Top operators aren’t asking how to sell more.
-They’re asking how to keep more.
-Volume without discipline masks margin decay—split pressure, rising lead costs, and longer cycle times quietly compress
+Top operators are no longer asking how to sell more.
+They are asking how to keep more.
+Volume without financial discipline masks margin decay, split pressure, rising lead costs, service

 Top teams do not win on motivation.
 They win on operating discipline.
 When a team’s P&L swings with individual production, pipeline reviews become anecdotal, or compensation rewards volume without protecting